miikaheini/weatherstation/README.md

 # WeatherStation
 WeatherStation is a web application for storing weather observations in selected cities.
 Most recent version of the application is running in Heroku: https://salty-forest-18766.herokuapp.com/

+NOTE: Currently the database is seeded with new data when application is restarted.
+This is to have recent observations in the database for demonstration purposes.

 ## Requirements
 Following requirements were set for the application: